Contact us for bookings & inquiries - 7 days a week - 0800am to 8.00pm - P: 0434 803 687

 - Knowledge of Low Voltage Electrical systems

-Our courses are designed for candidates who wish to complete the course in a short period of time rather than taking months of part time college attendance.
+Our courses are designed for candidates who wish to complete the course in a reasonable time frame suited to individual work and personal situations rather than taking months of part time college attendance.
 We use the internet for initial training and in addition we have our own training vessel, in commercial 2C survey for up to 30 nautical miles to sea, and therefore we conduct the Coxswain Course in 2 parts:

-In addition, if you have limited or no experience with Coastal Navigation (this component is required for an NC1 Certificte) then we have available our Coastal Navigation Training CD with Chart, Dividers, Parallel Rules etc for those that wish to master this knowledge.
-We Guarantee you will pass any examination by using the Coastal Navigation program or we will refund your money!
+In addition, if you have limited or no experience with Coastal Navigation (this component is required for an NC1 Certificate only) then we have available our Coastal Navigation Training Video with Chart, Dividers, Parallel Rulers etc for those that wish to master this knowledge.

 To commence the Initial Coxswain Enrolment please click here

 The Coxswain course is completed by attending for 5 days of practial training at our training vessel.
-These training days are Friday, Saturday, Sunday, Monday and Tuesday to minimise the time required to be away from work.
+These training days are Friday, Saturday, Sunday, Monday and Tuesday to minimise the time required to be away from work or family.

 - We have many candidates who attend the course from interstate locations such Darwin, Thursday Island, Cairns, Gladstone, Brisbane, Gold Coast, Adelaide, Geelong, Melbourne, as well as many locations up and down the NSW Coast.
 If accommodation and flight information is required please download this document